grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** You're kidding me, right?

-**Johnny:** No, I'm being really honest.
+**Johnny:** No, I'm telling the truth.

 **Benjamin:** No way.

-**Johnny:** Take your smartphone and check your e-mail, I already forwarded the details to you.
+**Johnny:** Take your smartphone and check your e-mail.
+I already forwarded the details to you.

 **Benjamin:** Hey, that looks legit.
 Why didn't you tell me earlier?